 - The delivery of the Workers' Compensation Allied Health Practitioner on-line training program for the NSW State Insurance Regulatory Authority (SIRA) continues to progress exceptionally well.
-A total of 1,339 learners completed the full program (Part 1, 2 and 3 of the program) in 2020/21.
+A total of 1,308 learners completed the full program (Parts 1, 2 and 3 of the program) in 2021/22.
 This program was designed for Allied Health Practitioners who deliver services to workers compensation clients and invoice SIRA.
-It is a mandatory requirement for those seeking SIRA approval and PIEF received confirmation of the program extension of the CTP contract for 2021/2022 period. - Continued to deliver the Providing Allied Health Services in the NSW Motor Accidents CTP Scheme to 440 learners. - In a joint venture with AMA Victoria, the Foundation continued to develop and deliver the Impairment Assessment Training for 318 Medical Practitioners.
+It is a mandatory requirement for those seeking SIRA, approval PIEF also received confirmation of the program extension of the CTP contract for 2021/2022 period. - Continued to deliver the Providing Allied Health Services in the NSW Motor Accidents CTP Scheme to 523 learners. - PIEF has further partnered with SIRA to amalgamate the Workers Compensation and CTP learning content and future-proof the online training program to support the needs of NSW Schemes. - In a joint venture with AMA Victoria, the Foundation continued to develop and deliver the Impairment Assessment Training for 279 Medical Practitioners.
+Through this partnership, during the 2021/22 financial year, PIEF digitised three e-learning modules, namely Hematopoietic,